website logo

 Assign the permissions you want this access grant to have, then click on Continue in Browser:

-If you do not feel comfortable entering this sensitive information into your browser, we understand.
+_If you do not feel comfortable entering this sensitive information into your browser, we understand.
 Storj does not know or store your encryption passphrase.
-However, if you are still reluctant to enter your passphrase into our web application, please select “Continue in CLI” and follow these instructions instead.
+However, if you are still reluctant to enter your passphrase into our web application, please select “Continue in CLI” and follow _Getting started instead.

 Generate and Save the Encryption Passphrase.
 If this is your first access grant, we strongly encourage you to use a mnemonic phrase as your encryption passphrase (The GUI automatically generates one on the client-side for you if you choose "Generate Phrase.")
 You will need this passphrase later if you want to again access files uploaded with this encryption phrase.